Handcuffs off FreedomRose wanted a life filled with peace, connections, and meaning, but she did not know how to tap into her personal power.

 You forgot to pay the bills again, and the water was shut off for a few hours.
 You had to pay a late fee to get it turned on.

-You forgot your new friend’s husband’s name at last week's party.
+Perhaps you forgot your new friend’s husband’s name at last week's party.
 You were embarrassed.

-Sometimes the belief that you must be “perfect” gets in your way of forgiving yourself.
+Sometimes, the belief that you must be “perfect” gets in your way of forgiving yourself.

-The Remedy #8:
+Personal Power Remedy #8:

 Reach out for help from a friend, clergyperson, or therapist to help you process your feelings.